DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 By default an [npm audit](https://docs.npmjs.com/cli/audit) will run for every build.
-If any issues are identified at a level of `moderate` or above the build will be marked as failed.
+If any issues are identified at a level of `moderate` or above the build will be marked as failed for PR builds only.
+When the step runs during a build of the main branch it will warn only.

 The job has been setup to allow several options to be configured, details of those options are available in [build](build.md).
 In order to override the